 Cat.
 No. 294103, Ten pack of extra liner/seals

-The Screw Tissue Press is used as an initial tissue dispersion step before disrupting the tissue with a mechanical homogenizer (ultrasonicator, beadbeating, rotor-stator, etc).
-Chopping tissue into pieces with a scissors or scalpel is eliminated, much smaller tissue pieces are produced and, unlike other tissue dispersion/blending devices, no buffer or media need be added during its operation.
+The Screw Tissue Press is used as an initial tissue dispersion step before lysing fresh tissue with a mechanical homogenizer (ultrasonicator, beadbeater, rotor-stator, etc).
+Chopping tissue into pieces with a scissors or scalpel is eliminated, much smaller tissue fragments are produced.
+Unlike other tissue dispersion/blending devices, no buffer or media is added during its operation.
 The dispersed tissue exits out of the end of the Screw Tissue Press having a consistancy much like liver pate or tooth paste.

-The Screw Press also is used to prepare viable single cells by digestion of extracellular connective matrix with proteolytic enzymes.
-The benefits of an initial Screw Press disaggregation of tissue is reduced incubation times with the digestive enzymes and increased diffusion of critical nutrients and gases into the tissue during the incubation period.
-The end result is higher yields of viable cells.
-[See also http://www.worthington-biochem.com/tissuedissociation/default.html for an review of the Methods of Enzymatic Tissue Disaggregation].
+The Screw Press also is used to prepare viable single cells by proteolytic digestion of extracellular connective matrix.
+The benefits of an initial Screw Press disaggregation of tissue is reduced incubation times with the digestive enzymes and increased diffusion of critical nutrients and gases into tissue cells during the incubation period.
+The net result is higher yields of viable cells.
+[For an excellent review of the Methods of Enzymatic Tissue Disaggregation see http://www.worthington-biochem.com/tissuedissociation/default.html ].

-Note that tissue processed in this press must be "soft", relatively non-fibrous and have high water content.
+Note that tissue processed in this press must be "soft".
+That is, relatively non-fibrous and have high water content.
 Acceptible examples are muscle, brain, liver, plant fruits, some plant roots and tubers.

 The NEW SpiralPestle™ and 1.5 ml Microtube grinder is an significant improvement over conventional smooth-walled polypropylene pestle and tube combinations.
 It is used to homogenize culture cells and small samples (<100 mg wet weight) of soft tissue such as liver, brain, and muscle.
 It is also routinely used to disperse centrifugal pellets, precipitates, and other solids.